Scalable physical source-to-field inference with hypernetworks: Abstract

 \section{Abstract}

-We present a generative model that amortises computation for the field around e.g.~gravitational or magnetic sources.
-Exact numerical calculation has either computational complexity $\mathcal{O}(M\times{}N)$ in the number of sources and field evaluation points, or requires a fixed evaluation grid to exploit fast Fourier transforms.
-Using an architecture where a hypernetwork produces an implicit representation of the field around a source collection (Fig.~\ref{fig:architecture}), our model instead performs as $\mathcal{O}(M + N)$, achieves accuracy of $\sim\!4\%-6\%$, and allows evaluation at arbitrary locations for arbitrary numbers of sources, greatly increasing the speed of e.g.~physics simulations.
-We also examine a model relating to the physical properties of the output field and develop two-dimensional examples to demonstrate its application.
-The code for these models and experiments is available at \href{https://github.com/cmt-dtu-energy/hypermagnetics}{this location}.
+We present a generative model that amortises computation for the field and potential around e.g.~gravitational or electromagnetic sources.
+Exact numerical calculation has either computational complexity $\mathcal{O}(M\times{}N)$ in the number of sources $M$ and evaluation points $N$, or requires a fixed evaluation grid to exploit fast Fourier transforms.
+Using an architecture where a hypernetwork produces an implicit representation of the field or potential around a source collection, our model instead performs as $\mathcal{O}(M + N)$, achieves relative error of $\sim\!4\%-6\%$, and allows evaluation at arbitrary locations for arbitrary numbers of sources, greatly increasing the speed of e.g.~physics simulations.
+We compare with existing models and develop two-dimensional examples, including cases where sources overlap or have more complex geometries, to demonstrate its application.